-There is a point where light bends, where glass dissolves into air, or water, where the structure of matter itself seems to hesitate, to flicker between states.
-It is in this liminal space that David Teeple operates — an artist engaged with perception itself.
-His work is an inquiry into the messy calibration of how we experience material, space, time, and consciousness — while grounded in contemplation and silence.
+“There is a point where light bends, where glass dissolves into air and water, and where the structure of matter itself seems to hesitate, to flicker between states.
+It is in this liminal space that I am intrigued.

 Manufactured Turbulence, 45-4088, 2023, Archival pigment photograph, 36” x 48”

 In these works, turbulence becomes a kind of language, an articulation of unseen forces.
-His compositions evoke oscillations of light and perception, where water distorts, conceals, and reveals; a medium that both defines and destabilizes.
+These compositions evoke oscillations of light and perception, where water distorts, conceals, and reveals; a medium that both defines and destabilizes.
 Each photograph is an event rather than a document, a record of a moment in motion, where time is suspended yet in constant dissolution.

 Manufactured Turbulence, 45-3881, 2023, Archival pigment photograph, 36” x 48”